axelmohnen/a2UI5-generic_search_hlp/README.md

 # abap2UI5 - Tools & Utility Functions
 This is a collection of apps that support the everyday work of ABAP developers.
-Additionally, yu can find some utility functions to enhance the development process with abap2UI5.
+You can also find some utility functions to enhance the development process with abap2UI5.

 _If you encounter any problems or have questions, feel free to open an issue.
 Pull requests are welcome!_